Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Math & Number Theory/Bit Manipulation/README.md

 ## `X % pow(2, n)`
 - (x: 1 0 1 0 1 1) % pow(2, 4)
 - (x: 2^5 + 2^3 + 2^1 + 2^0) % pow(2, 4)
+- we find that only 2^5 is divisible by 2^4 ehich

 ## `Convert Decimal Number to Binary`